-(1) General.
-Third-party proceedings are subject to subsection (a)(1)-except that the discovery schedule must be filed no more than 45 days after the third-party answer is filed has appeared.

-(2) Discovery Completion Deadline.
-The schedule must provide for completion of discovery by the later of:

-(A) the date provided by any schedule filed pursuant to subsection (a)(1)Discovery Schedule previously approved; or

-(B) 3 months after the third-party answer is filed has appeared.
+- (1) General.
+Third-party proceedings are subject to subsection (a) except that the Discovery Schedule must be filed no more than 45 days after the third-party has appeared. - (2) Discovery Completion Deadline.
+The Discovery Schedule must provide for completion of discovery by the later of: - (A) the date provided by any Discovery Schedule previously approved; or - (B) 3 months after the third-party has appeared.